Stryxus/SEUnp4ker/README.md

 Giving the ability to tear apart Star Engine games!

 People seemingly love to pick Star Engine games, like Star Citizen, apart!
 To find all the little details and changes and possibly more.
 So...
 Why not make this easy for the masses?
+## Note: I am currently re-writing this in Rust while learning it so, it may take a while.
 ![Screenshot of an exmaple of SEUnp4ker](https://github.com/Stryxus/SEUnp4ker/blob/c620935afb56b266378c6f31fa29cb69ea961eed/.github/readme_example.png)
 ## Usage
 ### Command-Line Arguments